tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 Let's dive into our implementation of MLP, and discuss what makes it performant across different WH systems.

 #### 0. Setup
 When used in the model by the `TtLlamaDecoder` module class, the MLP class is initialzed at the start, where the weights for `w1`, `w2`, and `w3` are loaded and fractured across devices in specific schemes, as outlined in section 3.3 Multi-Device.
-Let's assume that for this example, our weights are 1D fractured.
+Specifically, in n300 and T3000 systems the weights are 1D column fractured, and in TG systems the weights are 2D fractured.

 ```py
 self.feed_forward = TtLlamaMLP(